wotzebra/livewire-sortablejs/README.md

 </div>
 ```

-When the order is updated, you will receive the following array structure in your Livewire method:
+When an item is dragged, you will receive the following array structure in the Livewire method you provided to the `wire:sortable-group` directive (in this example, the `updateTaskOrder` method):

 ```php
 [